undreamt-hq/.github/profile/README.md

 - Sustainable engineering
 - Learnable codebases
 - Real-world implementation
+- Thoughtful architecture
 - Open collaboration

+Our goal is to create software that is useful, educational, and built to last.

 ---

-## Status
+Status

 Undreamt is currently in its early stages and actively evolving.

 Most projects are experimental and under active development.
+APIs, designs, and ideas may change as the ecosystem grows.

+We build in public and learn along the way.